deya-eldeen/blog/_posts/post/2022/2022-11-16-problem_solving_swift_1_4.md

  caption="Grokking Algorithms book"
 %}

-Understanding data structures is essential before diving into problem-solving.
-While I won't go into detailed explanations here, I recommend attempting to solve the problems on your own without immediately referring to the solutions.

 ## Problem 1
 **Return a pair of two distinct values (if any) that sum up to a target number, from a nonempty array that contains distinct integers.**